mliew21396/remote-work-u2/week-5/README.md

 ## Submitting your work
 - You must complete the [week's submission form](http://apply.devbootcamp.com) to "turn in" your work.
-- The week's work is due each Sunday be 11:59pm.
+- The week's work is due each Sunday at 11:59pm.

 **If you do not finish by the deadline:**
 - Complete the Unit 2 extension request.
 (You only get one extension for Unit 2)